camunda/camunda-docs-manual/content/webapps/admin/system-management.md

 {{< img src="../img/admin-diagnostics.png" title="Diagnostics" >}}

-The Diagnostics menu allows you to view and copy telemetry data about your environment or distribution of Camunda.
-Its main purpose is to increase transparency by giving you easy access to important system telemetry information.
-In the event of an issue, this should also improve problem diagnosis by enabling you to quickly understand and share the Camunda environment that you are running.
+The **Diagnostics** menu allows you to view and copy telemetry data about your environment or distribution of Camunda.
+The main purpose of the **Diagnostics** menu is to increase transparency by giving you easy access to important system telemetry information.
+In the event of an issue, this should also improve problem diagnosis by enabling you to quickly understand and share the Camunda environment you are running.

 # Execution Metrics